"...I did not see one flea or tick on my dogs the entire summer."

 They feed on dander (dead skin), plants, plant juices and dead animals.
 The female doesn't need a male to reproduce in most species - she lays thousands of eggs in moss, grass, on plants in wood piles and on rotted tree debris.

-Both male and female ticks will attack mammals, frogs, snakes, deer, dogs, raccoons, people.
-They will jump on you if you sit near them or if walk by a tall plants or high grass.
+Both male and female ticks will attack mammals, frogs, snakes, deer, dogs, raccoons and people.
+They will jump on you if you sit near them or if you walk by tall plants or high grass.
 They go for soft spots, such as around the tummy, scalp and legs.
 They administer a small dose of natural anesthetic so you don't feel them biting.
-As they bite, they suck blood from your body.
-Their size can increase up to 5 fold.
+As they bite, they suck blood from your body - their size can increase up to 5 fold during feeding.
 When they're full of blood they will drop off.
 In the case of the female tick, she uses your blood to feed and nourish her eggs.

 You can spray poisons in your yard but more ticks will find their way into your yard.
 You can spray poison again but more ticks will find their way into your yard.
 This cycle keeps repeating itself.